 8. Incorrect Installation (Or the Sump Pump Is the Wrong Size)

-Proper installation is key to avoid sump pump failures.
+Proper installation is key to avoiding sump pump failures.
 Every device is different, therefore the manufacturer’s instructions should always be followed during installation.

 In most cases, the discharge pipe should have a built-in check valve that prevents the water from flowing back into the sump pit.
 Most sump pump models need this valve to work properly.